How to watch Premier League action Brighton v Nottingham Forest and Crystal Palace v Wolves for FREE in the UK

-Nine fixtures will go ahead in midweek with Arsenal’s highly-anticipated meeting with Man City postponed due to the Gunners’ re-arranged game with PSV in the Europa League taking place on Thursday.
+Seven fixtures remain are still to be played in midweek with Arsenal’s highly-anticipated meeting with Man City postponed due to the Gunners’ re-arranged game with PSV in the Europa League taking place on Thursday.

 The other 18 top-flight sides will be in action with Amazon Prime showing the action.
 The service is available on smart TVs, mobiles, tablets and consoles.